Fast read

 - EMF emissions: Modern inverters are designed to minimise EMF emissions, and shielding and proper installation further reduce exposure.

-- Location and installation: Distance acts as a natural barrier, and EMFs decrease rapidly with distance.
+- Location and solar installation: Distance acts as a natural barrier, and EMFs decrease rapidly with distance.

 Solar panel cancer concerns